AsymLabs/realpath-lib/README.md

 command **tree foo** after running the script.

-Both scripts will produce a uniquely stamped test log and error log that will be displayed on terinal upon completion.
+Both scripts will produce a uniquely stamped test log and error log that will be displayed upon completion.
 These can be used for diagnostic purposes on any given Bash system.
-The logs can also be supplied to us should you have problems using **realpath-lib** on your system.
+The logs can be supplied to us should you have problems using **realpath-lib** on your system.

 The following is an excerpt from the test output (stdout) of **make-generic-test.sh**: